 - Others recommend simply tipping half the culture into the tank.
 This is slightly more risky.

-It's important in either case to ensure that the organic matter does not end up in the tank.
+In either case, it's important to ensure that the organic matter does not end up in the tank.
 Then you'll simply have rotting organic matter in your fry tank, which can cause all sorts of problems.

 What About Liquifry?